 If you don’t have a writer on staff, you probably don’t, then consider hiring it out in places like Writer’s Access or ProBlogger.

 If you have someone on staff who can write for you, consider using Artificial Intelligence to help them create awesome sales copy that propels more people to engage and take action.

-We’ve recently discovered Jarvis AI and have begun using it every day to help our team write better blog posts, ad copy, replies to customer reviews, and so much more.
+We’ve recently discovered Jasper AI and have begun using it every day to help our team write better blog posts, ad copy, replies to customer reviews, and so much more.

 It requires human guidance and editing, but the content it puts out is truly incredible and does so better and faster than even our own best writers.

-Here’s our affiliate link to the Jarvis AI content writing tool.
+Here’s our affiliate link to the Jasper AI content writing tool.